carlgwastaken/website/README.md

 ## About
 A simple website showcasing my favorite projects (eventually) 🧠
-An introduction for me to website creation in general ✔
+An introduction for me to website creation in general, also used npm for the first time! ✔
+Will hold a bunch of unnecessary features at some point. 🛠